U.S. Survey of Working Arrangements and Attitudes (SWAA)

 Interested researchers may also access the survey’s anonymized microdata by creating an account below.

-In a typical month, we release an updated microdata and code file on the 5th day of the month, which includes data from all waves of the SWAA starting in May 2020 up to the most recent month.
+In a typical month, we release an updated microdata and code file on the 5th day of the month, which includes data from all waves of the SWAA starting in May 2020 up to the most recent month for dataset (1), and for 2022 onwards for dataset (2).

 When using our data please cite: